 When it comes to hairstyles for straight hair, a shiny, healthy bob is ideal.
 Start by applying Dove Style + Care Curls Defining Mousse ($5) to your damp roots and add Dove Regenerate Serum-in-Oil ($18) from mid-shaft to ends.
 Then blow out your hair with a round Spornette Mixed Bristle Brush ($15).
 The result is a sleek and shiny look.

-We've been seeing a lot of stars rocking gorgeous pixies lately, and this is an amazing option for women with fine, straight hair.
+We've seen a lot of stars rock gorgeous pixies, and this is an amazing option for women with fine, straight hair.
 The messy hairstyle for straight hair adds texture and volume.

 Today's trendy pixie tends to be longer on the top and shorter in the back, and with this new cut, you'll be surprised by the amount of natural texture that comes from not having it weighed down.